 We continue to expand out DisplayPort interface devices, including repeaters, jitter cleaning repeaters, muxes, and demuxes that are widely used in Desktop computers, Monitors, all-in-one PCs, notebooks, tablets, and computer peripherals.
 Our offering of HDMI interface devices has grown with the addition of new repeaters, including those with jitter cleaning and ultra-low power consumption targeting notebooks and tables, as well as demuxes and switches.
 We have expanded our SATA/PCIe repeater product line to serve embedded hard disk drive and SSD (Solid State Drive) applications in the desktop and notebook markets.
-We also have expanded our USB & USB Type-C solutions with a new USB 3.2 retimer IC, USB Type-C retimer based switch ICs that are optimized for next generation desktop, smart phones, tablets and ultra mobile devices.
-The PCIe Gen4 create new opportunities for high speed retimers within the server platforms.
-We are offering x4 and x16 PCIe Gen 4 retimers and x16 PCIe Gen 5 retimer products for server and datacenter applications.
+We also have expanded our USB, USB Type-C & USB4 solutions with new USB4 retimers, new USB 3.2 retimer IC, USB Type-C retimer based switch ICs that are optimized for next generation desktop, smart phones, tablets and ultra mobile devices.
+The PCIe Gen4 & Gen5 create new opportunities for high speed retimers within the server platforms.
+We are offering x4 and x16 PCIe Gen 4 retimers 4-channel PCIe Gen 4 & Gen 5 redriver plus x16 PCIe Gen 5 retimer products for server and datacenter applications.

 We offer a full spectrum protocol converter product line.
 This includes new highly integrated PD controller, USB hub and DP-to-HDMI 2.0 adapters, USB-C-to-HDMI 2.0/2.1 with HDR, DisplayPort-to-HDMI 2.0/2.1 with HDR and DisplayPort-to-VGA converters for cable adaptors, motherboards, and graphics cards; and DP/eDP-to-LVDS converters for embedded or automotive display applications.
 These devices serve the growing number of GPUs and CPUs that no longer support VGA, LVDS and HDMI outputs, due to smaller process geometries, but instead support DisplayPort/eDP as the universal display interface.
 We also developed a MIPI DSI-to-eDP converter to serve the conversion demand for high resolution panels.
-ITE Tech., Synaptics, MegaChips & Realtek are major competitors for this device.
+ITE Tech., Synaptics, Kinetic, Capstone, and Realtek are major competitors for this device.